 Abstract:

-The bypass-current hot-wire plasma arc has been successfully applied to the welding and additive manufacturing of metallic materials with its high wire melting efficiency and good energy regulation mechanism.
-To deeply understand the thermal-force regulation of the plasma arc by the bypass-current, a research method combining numerical simulation and experimental investigation was adopted to quantitatively compare and analyze the physical behavior of plasma arc with different bypass-current.
-The results show that the bypass-current has a traction effect on the high-temperature plasma, and the traction tendency increases with the increase of the bypass-current; the bypass-current can significantly reduce the temperature of the bottom layer of the plasma arc, which can be reduced by a maximum of 793 K. In addition, the action area is also significantly reduced; under the action of the bypass-current, the gas-phase charged particles have a tendency to move to the wire end, and thus produces the hot wire effect, including resistance heat of the wire and shunt preheat, with the increase of the bypass-current; the bypass-current reduces the pressure at the bottom of the plasma arc by up to 16%.
+The hot-wire plasma arc with bypass current has been successfully applied to the welding and additive manufacturing of metallic materials with its high wire melting efficiency and good energy regulation mechanism.
+To deeply understand the thermal-force regulation effect of the bypass current on the plasma arc, a research method combining numerical simulation and experimental verification was adopted to quantitatively compare and analyze the physical behavior of the plasma arc under different bypass current levels.
+The results show that the bypass current has a traction effect on the high-temperature plasma, and the traction tendency increases with the increase of the bypass current.
+The bypass current can significantly reduce the temperature of the bottom layer of the hybrid plasma arc, which can be reduced by a maximum of 793 K. In addition, the action area is also significantly reduced.
+Under the action of the bypass current, the gas-phase charged particles have a tendency to move to the wire end and thus produces the hot wire effect including resistance heat of the wire and shunt preheat.
+This tendency increases with the increase of the bypass current.
+The bypass current reduces the pressure at the bottom of the plasma arc by up to 16%.